tanaymukherjee/PB_Challenge_2021/README.md

 - Reason 3:
   * Data is available but engineering team designated to fix is not communicated.
 - Reason 4:
-  * Data and engineering team is aware, but consumer hasn't responded or been pro-active about their meters
+  * Data and engineering team is aware, but consumer hasn't responded or been pro-active about their meters.
 - Reason 5:
   * Lack of awareness that the device installed in the past needs maintenance.
    * [x] Root cause